-- (5) An electric utility that is the operator of an electricity generating facility in Washington has a direct corporate association with the operator of another electricity generating facility in Washington if the same party operates both generating facilities. - (6) An electric utility that is the operator of an electricity generating facility in Washington has a direct corporate association with an electricity importer if the same party operates the generating facility in Washington and is the party importing electricity. - (7) An individual who has access to the market positions (current and/or expected holdings of compliance instruments and current and/or expected covered emissions) of two or more parties registered in the tracking system or registered in an external GHG ETS to which

-Washington has of a linked jurisdiction is considered an individual who has shared roles.
-For the purposes of this requirement, account representatives are defined as having access to the market positions of the registered entities they serve. - (a) If any individual with shared roles is an employee of a registered entity for which the individual has a shared role, all registered entities in Washington and in an external GHG ETS of a linked jurisdiction for which the individual has the shared role will have a direct corporate association.
+- (5) An electric utility that is the operator of an electricity generating facility in Washington has a direct corporate association with the operator of another electricity generating facility in Washington if the same party operates both generating facilities. - (6) An electric utility that is the operator of an electricity generating facility in Washington has a direct corporate association with an electricity importer if the same party operates the generating facility in Washington and is the party importing electricity. - (7) An individual who has access to the market positions (current and/or expected holdings of compliance instruments and current and/or expected covered emissions), as defined in WAC 173-446-020, of two or more parties registered in the tracking system or registered in an external GHG ETS to which Washington has of a linked jurisdiction is considered an individual who has shared roles.
+For the purposes of this requirement, account representatives are defined as having access to the market positions of the registered entities they serve.

-(b) If any individual is a cap and invest consultant or advisor for the registered entities for which the individual has a shared role, but is not disclosed pursuant to WAC 173-446-056, and the individual can use market position information obtained through the shared role without restriction, all registered entities for in Washington and in an external GHG ETS of a linked jurisdiction for which the individual has shared roles will have a direct corporate association.
+- (a) If any individual with shared roles is an employee of a registered entity in Washington and/or in an external GHG ETS of a linked jurisdiction for which the individual has a shared role, all registered entities for which the individual has the shared role will have a direct corporate association. - (b) If any individual is a cap and invest consultant or advisor for the registered entities for which the individual has a shared role, but is not disclosed pursuant to WAC 173-446-056, and the individual can use market position information obtained through the shared role without restriction, all registered entities for in Washington and/or in an external GHG ETS of a linked jurisdiction for which the individual has shared roles will have a direct corporate association.
 It is the responsibility of the registered entity employing an individual as a cap and invest consultant or advisor to determine if the individual has access to the registered entity's market position.